AlexKeyCodes/terminal/README.md

 ## ⚠️ Important

-**Update the aliases file!** The `.aliases` file contains personal project paths and SSH connections - modify these before using.
+**Example files**: The `zsh/.aliases` and `zsh/.zshrc` files are examples only.
+The `.aliases` file contains personal project paths and SSH connections - modify these before using.
+The `.zshrc` file is not stowed, just use it as a reference for your own configuration.

 **Adding plugins**: Edit `zsh/.zsh_plugins.txt` and run `antidote install` to update.